 - The “Skip duplicated baselines” checkbox defines whether the duplicates of the baseline requests received earlier should be ignored.
-If the FAST proxy receives the same baseline request as the one received in this test run previously, then no test requests are created on its basis, and the FAST proxy console prints the following message:
+If the FAST node receives the same baseline request as the one received in this test run previously, then no test requests are created on its basis, and the FAST node console prints the following message:

-[info] The baseline #8921 is duplicated and already was processed.
+[info] The baseline #N is duplicated and already was processed.

 - The “RPS per test run” slider defines the request per second limit for the test run.
 This setting can take values from